 Pigeon, on the other hand, offers some great models with excellent safety features.
 Many Pigeon pressure cookers include the ISI mark, which means that the pressure cooker holds to the safety and compliance standards of India.
 This is the most recognized consumer mark in India.

 However, despite the ISI mark, Prestige also has some pressure cookers with the mark, and they’re a better-known brand.
-We would say that they win because of that.
+We would say that they won because of that.

-For in-depth information about pressure safety, this article I wrote goes deep into using a pressure cooker safely to avoid any accidents.
+For in-depth information about pressure safety, this article goes deep into using a pressure cooker safely to avoid accidents.

 Ease of Use

 When it comes to ease of use, Prestige steamrolls Pigeon.
 Pigeon does have models where you can easily navigate the controls, but other models don’t have user-friendly features.
 Be careful what model you buy if you want Pigeon.
 Prestige, in comparison, has far more user-friendly features included with its pressure cookers.

 |Most have the ISI Mark||Less user friendly|